 I want to thank both of our distinguished witnesses.
-They may have had difficulty getting through security, but we are glad that they are here and for their expertise in this subject matter.
+They may have had difficulty getting through security, but we are glad that and our allies for a nuclear agreement.

 Iran deserves special attention, and this committee can, I think, play a critical role.
 We have in the past.
 I think back about the legislation that authorized the sanctions against Iran for its nuclear activities.
 I congratulate Senator Menendez for his leadership on that legislation.